potetm/fusebox/README.md

                     whether it was successful.
 If false, a `::cb/failure` is recorded.
 Defaults to `(constantly true)`.

-By far, the trickiest part of Fusebox is `::cb/next-state`.
-It will be run on every invocation, so it must be fast.
-That said, with `cb/next-state:default` should work for the vast majority of use cases.
-In addition, using it as a guide, it's straightforward enough to implement a custom `::cb/next-state` function.
+`::cb/next-state` will be run on every invocation, so it must be fast.
+`cb/next-state:default` should work for the vast majority of use cases.
+Using it as a guide, it's straightforward enough to implement a custom `::cb/next-state` function.
 There are a variety of helpers in `com.potetm.fusebox.circuit-breaker` to help you.

 `cb/next-state:default` takes the following parameters in the first argument: